felixbrucker/foxy-proxy/README.md

 | RPC error with User-Agent set | :x: | `-rpcallowua` |
 | RPC error for non-burst API requests when no rpc user / pass is set | :x: | configure a rpc user / pass |

+## Solo mine BHD with the proxy

+To solo mine BHD with this proxy you'll need to configure your wallet first:
+- create a `btchd.conf` config file in the wallets data dir with at least the following lines:
+    ```
+    rpcuser=someuser
+    rpcpassword=somepass
+    server=1
+    rpcallowua=1
+    ```
+- if your wallet is located on another machine you'll need to add `rpcallowip` lines for the ip or subnet as well
+- restart your wallet

 ## Config options

 The config file currently consists of these config options: